Bureau of Indian Education

-The Bureau of Indian Education (BIE), headquartered in the Main Interior Building in Washington, D.C., and formerly known as the Office of Indian Education Programs (OIEP), is a division of the U.S. Department of the Interior under the Assistant Secretary for Indian Affairs.
-It is responsible for the line direction and management of all BIE education functions, including the formation of policies and procedures, the supervision of all program activities, and the approval of the expenditure of funds appropriated for BIE education functions.
+The Bureau of Indian Education (BIE) is a division of the U.S. Department of the Interior under the Assistant Secretary for Indian Affairs that directs and manages education functions.
+Formerly known as the Office of Indian Education Programs (OIEP), it is headquartered in the Main Interior Building in Washington, D.C.

-The BIE school system has 184 elementary and secondary schools and dormitories located on 63 reservations in 23 states, including seven off-reservation boarding schools, and 122 schools directly controlled by tribes and tribal school boards under contracts or grants with the BIE.
+The BIE school system has 183 elementary and secondary schools and dormitories located on 64 reservations in 23 states, including seven off-reservation boarding schools, and 122 schools directly controlled by tribes and tribal school boards under contracts or grants with the BIE.
 The bureau also funds 66 residential programs for students at 52 boarding schools and at 14 dormitories housing those attending nearby tribal or public schools.
 It is one of two U.S. federal government school systems, along with the Department of Defense Education Activity (DoDEA).

-In the area of post-secondary education, the BIE provides support to 24 tribal colleges and universities across the U.S. serving over 25,000 students.
+In the area of post-secondary education, the BIE provides support to 29 tribal colleges and universities across the U.S. serving over 46,000 students.
 It directly operates two institutions of higher learning: Haskell Indian Nations University (HINU) in Lawrence, Kansas, and Southwestern Indian Polytechnic Institute (SIPI) near Albuquerque, New Mexico.
 Additionally, the BIE operates higher education scholarship programs for American Indians and Alaska Natives.

 Alden Woods of The Arizona Republic wrote in 2020 that the BIE is "an overlooked and often criticized agency".

 History

 Circa 1990 the Hopi tribe began the process of taking BIA schools in their territory into tribal control.
 They managed this under authorization provided by legislation in 1975, which allowed tribes to contract with the BIA/BIE to manage and operate their own schools.

+The Indian Self-Determination and Education Assistance Act of 1975 was not the only legislation act that contributed to transforming the Bureau of Indian Education.
+Shortly after the 1975 legislation act, The Education Amendments Act of 1978 was put into motion and influenced radical changes that set the foundation for the B.I.E.
+The 1978 legislation act allowed for qualified teachers and staff members to be hired, ensured financial support for institutions that were directed by tribal influence, and established support for Indian school boards.

 Prior to August 29, 2006, it was known as the Bureau of Indian Affairs (BIA) Office of Indian Education Programs (OIEP).

+The reason the name "Office of Indian Education Programs" was changed to the "Bureau of Indian Education" was to establish the connection and shared mission that the BIE shares with other programs in the "Office of Assistant Secretary for Indian Affairs."